decalage2/awesome-security-hardening/README.md

 - [Microsoft Security Compliance Toolkit 1.0](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-compliance-toolkit-10) - set of tools that allows enterprise security administrators to download, analyze, test, edit, and store Microsoft-recommended security configuration baselines for Windows and other Microsoft products
 - [Microsoft DSC Environment Analyzer (DSCEA)](https://microsoft.github.io/DSCEA/) - simple implementation of PowerShell Desired State Configuration that uses the declarative nature of DSC to scan Windows OS based systems in an environment against a defined reference MOF file and generate compliance reports as to whether systems match the desired configuration
 - [HardeningAuditor](https://github.com/cottinghamd/HardeningAuditor/) - Scripts for comparing Microsoft Windows compliance with the Australian ASD 1709 & Office 2016 Hardening Guides
+- [PingCastle](https://www.pingcastle.com/) - Tool to check the security of Active Directory

 ### Network Devices